alkismavridis/mathasm/README.md

 Congrats!
 You got your first axiom!
 You are now a theory creator!

 ### Wait...
-Do you mean that I cad do anything I like?
+Do you mean that I can do anything I like?
 Exactly!
 This is how you build axioms.
 You do anything you like, as long as it is a valid statement.
 Building axioms is a total anarchy.